Purpose

 IKtokenizer is supported starting from V4.3.5 BP1.

-You can use the TOKENIZE function to view the results of tokenizing the text based on the specified tokenizer and JSON parameters.
+You can use the TOKENIZE function to view the tokenization result of the text in the specified tokenizer and JSON format.

 parser_properties